 Your captain will finalize the schedule for your dives with the dive center after boarding.

-If you would like to dive before or after your charter we recommend to buy a "Te Moana diving Pass" to get discounted dive prices in many dive centers in French Polynesia: www.temoanadiving.com/en/the-dive-centers/
+If you would like to dive before or after your charter, we recommend buying a "Te Moana diving Pass" to get discounted dive prices in many dive centers in French Polynesia: www.temoanadiving.com/en/the-dive-centers/

-These will all offer small group, personalized diving experiences with an emphasis on safety and fun.
+These will all offer a small group, personalized diving experiences with an emphasis on safety and fun.

 Swimming at the "swimming pool", a shallow area where you will swim in infinite turquoise blue water and Bora Bora in the background, the board meeting there is a must to do!

 Snorkeling in the Coral Garden of Tahaa, the most impressive drift snorkeling experience of your life!

 Hiking up the Bloody Mary's antenna, beautiful 30' hike to the top of a small hill where you can enjoy a 360° view of the lagoon and the remaining Bora Bora caldera.

 Visit to a Vanilla Farm, after a walk in the gardens you will be introduced to the art of making Vanilla.